edwards-bird-lab/bird_genomics_review/phylogenomic_stats_figure/figure2.md

 G. A. Bravo, C. J. Schmitt, S. V. Edwards
 01/17/2021

-## This script recreates figure 2 - a plot showing the number of loci (on a natural log scale) through time for avian phylogenomic studies
+## This script recreates figure 2 - Increase in the number of loci analyzed in phylogenetic studies of birds through time, based on a query conducted via the Web of Science portal on 31 December 2020 with the following search terms: “bird*” and “genom*” and “phylogen*”.
+A small number of papers not detected by the query were included manually.
+Each point represents a dataset from a published paper (multiple points per paper in some cases) and are color-coded according to marker type.
+The shape of each point indicates whether loci were derived a priori or a posterior.
+Finally, a small amount of ‘jitter’ was added to minimize overlapping points and improve visualization.

 The data: phylogenomic_stats.csv